lcfd/NaryaVim/README.md

 ## Tips

-Use it with a Nerdfont to the te logos of frameworks and languages.
+Use it with a Nerdfont to see the logos of frameworks and languages.

 For example I (Luca) use JetBrainsMono Nerd.
-You can download it on [nerdfonts.com](https://www.nerdfonts.com/font-downloads)
+You can download it on [nerdfonts.com](https://www.nerdfonts.com/font-downloads).

 ## 📸 Screenshots